iotaledger/integration-services/api/USAGE.md

 `PUT /user`

-Update user data.
+Update user data of an existing user.

 `POST /user`

-Register a new user in the system.
-Registering a user in the system makes it possible to search for him by the username.
+Register a new user in the system, this can be used if the identity already exists or will be created locally.
+Registering a user in the system makes it possible to search for him by for instance the username.

 `DELETE /user/{user-id}`